timbrel/GitSavvy/docs/remotes.md

 ## `git: push`

-This command performs a simple `git push`.
-In recent Git versions, this will result in a push to the tracking branch if it exists, else a remote branch with the same name as the local.
+This command will push current branch to the tracking branch.
+If the tracking branch is not set, you will be asked to configure it unless `prompt_for_tracking_branch` is set to `false`.
+In that case, you will be prompted for a remote, then the current branch will be pushed to a remote branch with the same name.

 ## `git: push to branch`